alex59495/antifraud-cloudwalk/README.md

 }
 ```

-the response will look like
+If response from fraud validator OK

 ```json
 {